polyrtm/The-G-Official-Website/README.md

 # The G Website
 The G is a band of 3 focused on writing songs in a modern-jazz fusion style.

-We post our scores on our website, https://www.the-g.org and every single one of them is available to download.
+We post our scores on our website, https://www.the-g.org and every single one of them is available to download for absolutely free.

 In addition, our music can be downloaded an a .mp3 file directly from our website.